• Skip to primary navigation

 Though there is standard flour in this recipe the bulk of the ingredients are healthy.
 You can switch the flour out for coconut flour or oat flour too.
 Many of these ingredients are standard pantry items.

-• Flour: using a standard all-purpose flour is partly how the fluffiness of these pancakes is achieved, however, you can use other flours as well.
+• Flour: Using a standard all-purpose flour is partly how the fluffiness of these pancakes is achieved, however, you can use other flours as well.
 Coconut flour or even oat flour works great too.

 • Baking Powder: this key, gluten-free, ingredient helps these pancakes rise to perfection.

-• Pumpkin Pie Spice: you can use a store-bought pumpkin pie spice, or you can mix your own pumpkin pie spice.
+• Pumpkin Pie Spice: You can use a store-bought pumpkin pie spice, or you can mix your own pumpkin pie spice.

 • Salt: the small amount of salt is needed to balance out the other ingredients.
 It helps them from being too sweet, which surprisingly is possible.